MorrellLAB/Barley_Mutated/02_analysis/bad_mutations/README.md

 ```

 #### Step 4: Generate alignments and trees

+> **IMPORTANT NOTE:** This is how we originally ran BAD_Mutations relative to Morex_v2 but then we decided to move to Morex v3.
+For Morex_v3, Giulia ran this step and generated the alignments and trees.
+We utilized Giulia's output from this step to run predictions.

 To take advantage of GNU parallel and job arrays, we will first split the *H. vulgare* all CDS fasta file into one sequence record per file.